 No. Children may return to class after treatment and approval from school nurse.Should you keep your child home from school?

 Yes.
-Children may return to school twenty-four (24) hours after treatment starts.
+Children may return to school 24-hours after treatment starts.
 Sores should be covered when the child returns to school.

 Should you keep your child home from school?